 Figure 3: Synthesis of KMF from NRN in a bienzymatic cascade.
 (A) Analysis of the one-pot reaction products by polyamide TLC.
 1, NRN standard; 2, DHK standard; 3, KMF standard; 4, reaction mixture.
 (B) HPLC analysis profiles of the reaction products.
 NRN, DHK, and KMF showed a retention time of 18.74 min, 11.91 min, and 20.16 min, respectively.
 (C) MS analysis profiles of the flavonoid compounds in the reaction mixtures.

 Figure 4: Production of QRC from ERD in a bienzyme synthetic system.
 (A) Analysis of the reaction products by polyamide TLC.
 1, ERD standard; 2, DHQ standard; 3, QRC standard; 4, reaction mixture.
 (B) HPLC analysis profiles of the reaction products.
-ERD, DHQ, and QRD displayed a retention time of 15.45 min, 10.03 min, and 16.23 min, respectively.
+ERD, DHQ, and QRC displayed a retention time of 15.45 min, 10.03 min, and 16.23 min, respectively.
 (C) MS analysis profiles of the compounds in the reaction mixtures.

 Table 1: Reverse transcription of total RNA into cDNA